csteach422/csteach422.github.io/coursework.md

 <a id="assessment3"></a>
 ###### 3. final assessment (40%)

-* continue to develop your app concept and prototypes using Apache Cordova
+* continue to develop your app concept and prototypes
+  * develop application using either Apache Cordova or native Android SDK
+* if the app uses Apache Cordova
   * implement a custom Cordova plugin for either of the following native Mobile OSs
     * Android
     * iOS
     * Windows Phone
+* produce a working app
-* working app
+  * as far as possible try to create a fully working app
+  * explain any parts of the app not working...
 * explain design decisions
   * outline what you chose and why?
   * what else did you consider, and then omit? (again, why?)